What is this international Summit?

 It addresses a fundamental capability gap, i. e. the ability to architect, design, integrate, and manage complex systems across their full life cycle.

-Modern systems are software-defined, interconnected, interdependent, and continuously evolving.
+Modern systems and System of Systems are software-defined, interconnected, interdependent, and continuously evolving.
 Their successful realization requires an integrated set of capabilities, including:

 • Project and program management